 Over the last couple academic years, the Common Solutions Team has consulted with a number of campus groups, tool developers, finance and academic personnel analysts, functional and enterprise system owners, as well as managers and staff in the schools and colleges.
 We heard that staff are eager for tools that can handle the most routine, labor-intensive, and time-consuming tasks.
 And many welcome the idea of borrowing, or adapting to their own circumstances, tools that have proven efficient and successful for their peers on campus.
 In particular, the initiative was enthusiastically endorsed by the Chief Administrative Officers (CAOs) and department managers as a way to ensure they and their staff would have reliable access to useful tools tailored to our campus environment.
 The owners of the tools also have endorsed the idea of working with us to ensure proper coordination mechanisms are in place as they expand use of their solutions to other campus units.
-See Background slide.
+See Background slide

 Structure: Oversight Group and Project Teams

 The Oversight Group is comprised of staff and managers, representatives from both academic departments and central administrative units.
 Our main charge is to locate tools on campus to meet the support and administrative needs of academic units.
 We function fundamentally as a coordination mechanism.
 We facilitate conversations between local units and the owners of enterprise or local tools, all with the goal of providing the community with a simple and reliable set of proven solutions to common business problems.
-See the Oversight Group charge letter.
+See the Oversight Group charge letter

 To fulfill our charge, we have set up a robust governance and coordination structure for the initiative.
 See Common Solutions Structure.
-Specifically, this year, we have established two project teams, each of which focuses on a specific tool or on a category of tools to be featured in the online inventory over time:
+Specifically, this year, we have established three project teams, each of which focuses on a specific tool or on a category of tools to be featured in the online inventory over time:

 Academic Personnel Tools Project Team

-Manager Tools Project Team
+Finance Tools Project Team

 Once the needs of academic units are identified and potential solutions are located, the subject matter experts on the project teams work with the owners of the solutions to map out a path for offering the tools to other units.
 Together we develop implementation plans, adoption processes and mechanisms by which we can extend use of the tools to interested parties.
 For example, in 2016, we coordinated a demo of an endowment calculator tool developed by the Haas School of Business.
 That demo led to further conversations with University Development and Alumni Relations.
 We were delighted to find out that UDAR was developing a similar tool for internal use.
 With input from members of the Common Solutions Team, UDAR has now extended use of the tool to other interested parties on campus.
-See Endowment Payment Calculator Success Story.
+See Endowment Payment Calculator Success Story

 Objectives & Timeline